siberianfox/g2wiki/Digital-IO-(GPIO).md

 ### Digital Input "Pin"
 - May be a physical pin, or the output from an internal signal
-- The "pin" is configured in JSON via `di`_N_
+- The "pin" can be configured in JSON via `di`_N_.
+See Configuration Values, below
-- The value is not directly accessible, but may be assigned to a function that is exposed via JSON, such as `in`_N_
+- The pin value is not directly accessible, but may be assigned to a function that is exposed via JSON, such as `in`_N_
   - Reads as boolean `True` or `False`
   - The value is read-only (`in`_N_ cannot be written)
   - The value is conditioned - i.e. it's deglitched, debounced or whatever conditioning the board provides
 - An input pin may be non-existent or may be explicitly disabled.
 Pins that don't exist will ignore attempts to enable them.
   - Disabled pins, if read, will always read `null`.
 Attempts are made to prevent configuration from exposing non-existent or disabled input pins, but should such a pin be readable it will return `null` as opposed to `true` or `false`.
-It may also return an ERROR status code, and/or an exception report.
+It may also return an ERROR status code, and/or generate an exception report.
 - Inputs may have immediate actions that will occur as well as any assigned function, i.e. actions that are bound to the actual pin firing interrupt.
 This is needed for some time-sensitive operations
 - Inputs may be associated with a specific function or a tool.
-The will then be accessed as a member of that function
+The will then be accessed as a member of that function.
+For example:
-  - For example, if an input pin is assigned to function `in1` (but not in a tool) it can be read as `{in1:n}`
+  - If an input pin is assigned to generic input `in1` it can be read as `{in1:n}`
-  - If associated with some function in tool 3, then it can be accessed as `{t3{some-function-in-the-tool:n}}`
+  - If assigned to a function like safety interlock input `safe` it can be read as `{safe:n}`
-  - If the machine is currently loaded with tool 3 (with `M6`), `{some-function-in-the-tool:n}` acts like `{t3{some-function-in-the-tool:n}}`
+  - If associated with some function in tool 3, then it can be read as `{t3{some-function-in-the-tool:n}}`.
+If the machine is currently loaded with tool 3 (with `M6`), `{some-function-in-the-tool:n}` acts like `{t3{some-function-in-the-tool:n}}`
 - Digital inputs can be waited on with `M101`

    ***Configuration Values***